 Duration: 1 hour to 9 hours depending on the tour you book

-13. Be a part of the New Year’s celebrations in Reykjavik
+13. New Year’s celebrations in Reykjavik

 The new year celebrations in Iceland are an extraordinary sight.
 With lavish dinners & parties to fireworks show, the whole city is well lit up and definitely a place worth visiting to kick-start your new beginnings.